ipfs/devgrants/README.md

 ---

 ### Targeted Grant
-These are grants negotiated directly with a recepient, rather than going through the usual RFP/open grant process.
+These are grants negotiated directly with a recipient, rather than going through the usual RFP/open grant process.
 Targeted Grants are currently made by Protocol Labs.

 [**See In-Progress Targeted Grants**](../../issues?utf8=%E2%9C%93&q=is%3Aissue+label%3Atype%3Atargeted-grant) • [**See Completed Targeted Grants**](targeted-grants/completed)